webpack/concord/README.md

   * svg as code or converted into png
   * load module on demand or not
   * polyfill es5/es6 features or expect modern browser
-* Don't require the module author for run any build system before publishing the module, but allow him to run it for generating assets that can be used without build system.
+* Don't require the module author to run any build system before publishing the module, but allow them to run it for generating assets usable without build system.
 * Don't expect from the build system to handle all module types.
 * Allow the module author to conditionally use modules depending on module type and feature support of the build system.
 * Allow to specify custom module types.
-* Don't make to build unnecessary complex to allow fast builds.
+* Don't make the build unnecessary complex to allow fast builds.
 * A concord should be useable after installing.
 The user (app author or other module authors) shouldn't need to configure special preprocessing.
 * Easy to configure for app and module authors
 * Easy to add concord support for existing modules